knewplay/book-programming-essential/toolset/tools.md

 In 1991, Vim (Vi IMproved) was released.
 Vim is an enhanced version of vi, bringing along more features and capabilities.
 Editors like Vim were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.

-In the modern era, there's still a dedicated group of programmers who swear by such minimalist tools (notably Vim, Neovim, Nano and Emacs) for their unmatched speed and adaptability.
+In the modern era, there's still a dedicated group of programmers who swear by such minimalist tools (notably Vim, Neovim and Emacs) for their unmatched speed and adaptability.
 Operating solely within the terminal, they don't have flashy visuals.
 However, there's a caveat: mastering them can be a challenge.
 A steep learning curve is associated with memorizing various keyboard shortcuts, but for many, the payoff in efficiency is well worth the effort.

 ![Vim](./figures/vim.jpg)
 *A screenshot of the Vim editor, showcasing its simple and efficient command-line interface.*